 On my website, I always post the names of the contributors within the images that are showcased.

-I also have a list on my website of all of the contributing companies to the project, that can be accessed here, with links to all of their websites.
+I also have a list on my website of all of the contributing companies to the project with links to all of their websites.

 In the project itself, all companies will be listed and thanked in the guidebook that comes with the deck of cards.
 They will also be noted within the description of each card so that people know which company contributed which toys.